The Ultimate Guide to Types of Metal Casting: Techniques ...

 Permanent Mold Casting

-With permanent mold castings, reusable molds made of steel or iron are used.
-This method is effective for producing components in materials such as aluminum and magnesium.
+Permanent mold casting involves the use of reusable molds constructed from steel or iron.
+This method effectively produces components in materials like aluminum and magnesium.

 Shell Mold Casting